-Nebraska 4-H will use the World Wide Web as a means of distributing information and providing recognition.
+Nebraska 4-H will use print and digital mediums (photos, video including live streaming and social media) for distributing information and providing recognition.
 In the interest of safety, Nebraska Extension must do this in a responsible manner.
 Therefore, the following guidelines will be used:

-University of Nebraska–Lincoln liability insurance covers 4-H volunteers who are enrolled as leaders and successfully completed the screening process and are functioning within the scope of a 4-H volunteer.
+University of Nebraska–Lincoln liability insurance covers 4-H participants and volunteers who have submitted a completed enrollment as direct or indirect volunteers and have successfully completed the screening process and are functioning within the scope of a 4-H volunteer.
+Enrollment and screening must be complete and current.
 Volunteers are covered in this situation because the 4-H program is part of the University of Nebraska–Lincoln.

 It is strongly recommended that each county 4-H program offers accident insurance for its members and leaders.
 American Income Life Insurance Company (AIL) offers two insurance policies for 4-H programs:

 - Annual Group Insurance Policy ($1 a year plan)

 - Provides a full year of coverage for enrolled 4-H members when participating in 4-H activities and events (club meetings, workshops, camps, fair, etc.)

 - Enrolled volunteers can also be covered for $1.

 - Those participating in high risk activities including horse project, athletic league sports, ATV, and motorcycle participants have a $2 annual fee.

 - Special Activities Coverage for Accident and Illness (for individual events)